parrotcode: Parrot Magic Cookies | |

 PMC* get_class(INTERP, PMC* self)

-Return the class object for this PMC.
-For high-level objects, this is a Class object (or other high-level class object).
-For low-level PMCs, this returns a PMCProxy object.
+object (or other high-level class object).
+For low-level PMCs, this returns a PMCProxy

 PMC* pmc_namespace(INTERP, PMC* self)